22mahmoud/maw.sh/src/blog/get-webmention-with-jq-and-yq/index.md

 ## Loop through each target and save the data

-Now We need to go through each target and save the data in `yaml` format, or in `json` but for me, I will go with `yaml` becuase i will use this file latter with pandoc as metadata to display the webmentions
+Now We need to go through each target and save the data in `yaml` format, or in `json` but for me, I will go with `yaml` because I will use this file latter with pandoc as metadata to display the webmentions

-So with `-c,--compact-output`, jq will print each object into spreate line so we iterate with while loop for each entry and save the file
+So with `-c,--compact-output`, jq will print each object into separate lines so we iterate with a while loop for each entry and save the file

 ```sh
 main() {